YukiWasTake/YukiOS/README.md

 ## License
 [MIT License](LICENSE)
-The MIT License allows for the copy, modification, and distribution of these files which I am all for, however, I am strongly against the use of these files for commercial purposes and urge you not to redistribute my files for profit.
+**The MIT License allows for the copy, modification, and distribution of these files however, I am strongly against the use of these files for commercial purposes and urge you not to redistribute my files for profit.**